cmiles/PointlessWaymarksProject/README.md

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](/DevNotes.md).

-If you have questions or comments please contact me at pointless@pointlesswaymarks.com - as noted above there is currently no intent to create public releases.
-Using this software is probably only reasonable if you don't mind (enjoy!) a little debugging and bug fixing...
+If you have questions or comments please contact me at pointless@pointlesswaymarks.com.

 ## Pointless Waymarks CMS